Solcany/latent_space_cartography_web/src/content/headless_log/december_summary/index.md

 What if latent space is explored from inside?
 In December and January I created a prototype for first person navigation in the spirit of a shooter video game.
 There's a bug where the images farther back render over the ones in the front, I kept it as a visually interesting anomaly for now.

 I'm still using the generator trained on painted portraits for the demo above.
-To better show variety these neural networks can create I'm training a new network on custom data more varied data.
+To better show variety these neural networks can create I'm training a new network on custom and more varied data.